Buenos Aires – Dog Lover’s Paradise

 I decide to go for a run to familiarize myself with the city a bit.
-I hit the gym to change into my running clothes, get directions from the concierge to the city’s best park and head out into traffic.
+So I hit the gym to change into my running clothes, get directions from the concierge to the city’s best park and head out into traffic.

-Though the park seems close on the map, it turns out to be further away than I thought so a quick 3-4 mile run soon turns into 7-8 miles roundtrip.
-(It is cute that the concierge thought I could run this far – sure, I’ve run a couple of marathons but does he know that??
+Though the park seems close on the map, it turns out to be further away than I thought.
+As a result, a quick 3-4 mile run soon turns into 7-8 miles roundtrip.
+Sidebar: It is cute that the concierge assumed I could run this far – sure, I’ve run a couple of marathons but does he know that??

 Day 2 – Exploring Buenos Aires

-Went to bed early last night and got a great night’s sleep so I woke up early and went for another run (this time without the concierge’s input).
-I wanted to see the harbor area so I headed that way.
-It turned out to be a great place to run (straight paths along the water) and a charming, recently revitalized area.
-There were restaurants, shops, and lofts.
-I spent the rest of the day wandering around town and checking out the Buenos Aires tourist hot spots.
+First, I want to see the harbor area so I head that way.
+It turns out to be a great place to run (straight paths along the water) and a charming, recently revitalized area.

 Eva Peron, inspiration for a Broadway musical and former wife of Argentine President Juan Peron, lies here.
-It was really quite beautiful for a cemetery, not at all what I expected.
+It’s really quite beautiful for a cemetery, not at all what I expected.